gbouras13/pypolca/README.md

 ```

 The polished output FASTA will be `{prefix}_corrected.fasta` in the specified output directory and the POLCA report will be the textfile `{prefix}.report`

+# Benchmarking

+Please see [benchmarking](benchmarking.md) for more details.
+As can be seen, `pypolca` v0.2.0 (running Freebayes v1.3.6) was extremely similar, but not identical to POLCA (running Freebayes v1.3.1-dirty).

 # Citation